 Thuận Nghịch Độc by Duc Tran

-The author, currently a commentator and translator for Radio Free Asia (RFA), constructs an etymological analogy based a poem by Phạm Thái (1777-1813) which is written in "Thuận Nghịch Độc" form, that is, standard reading is for Sino-Vietnamese sound:
+The author, a commentator and translator for Radio Free Asia (RFA) as of 2019, constructs an etymological analogy based a poem by Phạm Thái (1777-1813) which is written in "Thuận Nghịch Độc" form, that is, standard reading is for Sino-Vietnamese sound:

 青春鎖柳冷蕭房 Thanh xuân khóa liễu lãnh tiêu phòng

 錦軸停針礙點妝 Cẩm trục đình châm ngại điểm trang